 Recycling, landfill or incineration: which should we choose?

 How much of global plastic waste is recycled?

 Can my recycling end up in landfill?

 Is it really helpful to separate recycling at home?

 Are all types of plastic equally easy to recycle?

-How many times can plastic be recycled?
-How long does it take plastics to break down?
-Can we use biodegradable plastic instead?
-Are plastic alternatives better for the environment?
+Manage preferences l agree

 What are microplastics?

 Does plastic waste impact wildlife?

 Does plastic affect human health?

 Are plastics straws a big deal?

-What can I do if I want to stop plastic pollution of the oceans?
+What can I do if I want to stop plastic pollution of the ocea ans?

 Can we remove plastic already in the ocean?

 Is it true that some types of worm can break down plastic?

+Are there types of bacteria that can break down plastic?

 Are there types of bacteria that can break down plastic?